smash-transport/phoxtrot/README.md

 # PHOXTROT

+**Caution: This repository is still very much work in progress...**

 Welcome to PHOXTROT (**PHO**ton **X**sections for **TR**ansp**O**r**T**).
 This repository contains a collection of cross sections useful to describe the production of photons in a hadronic medium.
 See * **paper(once public)** * for further details.

 The presented cross sections and processes rely on a theoretical framework described by S. Turbide, R. Rapp and C. Gale in [Phys.
 Rev. C 69, 014903 (2004)](https://arxiv.org/pdf/hep-ph/0308085.pdf).
 The matrix elements are taken from the [PhD thesis](http://digitool.library.mcgill.ca/R/?func=dbin-jump-full&object_id=102221&local_base=GEN01-MCG02) of Simon Turbide.